 - Baking in the oven: When baking sweet potatoes in the oven, I always double wrap mine, first with parchment paper and then foil.
 Since there have been some studies showing a link between aluminum and Alzheimer’s disease, I like to err on the side of caution and make sure the foil isn’t directly touching my food.
 After wrapping the sweet potatoes, bake at 350°F for about 90 minutes.
 Larger potatoes may need a little longer.

 - Cook in crockpot or slow cooker: Another great option is the slow cooker method.
 If you aren’t in a hurry, this is a great way to get perfectly tender sweet potatoes.
 Place sweet potatoes in a slow cooker with about 1/3 cup water and set to low and allow to cook for approximately 5-6 hours.
-Then, they are ready to use in recipes like this one and my Sweet Potato Muffins.
+Then, they are ready to use in recipes like this one and my Vegan Sweet Potato Muffins.

 - Instant Pot cooking method: An Instant Pot really speeds up the process of cooking sweet potatoes and anything else for that matter.
 Simply add about 1 cup of water to your insert along with the sweet potatoes.
 Place the lid on and turn the vent to ‘SEAL.’
 Use the Manual setting and set the time to 30 minutes.
 It will take about 10-15 minutes to reach pressure before the cooking actually begins.
 When the timer beeps, allow pressure to naturally release for 10 minutes before releasing the rest of the pressure.

 - Microwave method: Pierce the washed sweet potatoes 3 or 4 times with a fork or knife and place them in a microwave-safe bowl.
 Cook on high for 5 minutes and carefully test for doneness.
-If they aren’t tender, allow to cook for another couple of minutes until a fork can easily pierce it.
+If they aren’t tender, allow them to cook for another couple of minutes until a fork can easily pierce it.

 - Air fryer method: Use a fork or knife to pierce clean sweet potatoes 3-4 times.
 Place them in an air fryer and set the temperature to 400°F for 45 minutes.
 Of course, allow them to cool before handling.